top of page

 6. FAQ on Criminal Law for Foreigners

-1. What is the criminal law for foreigners?
+1. What is criminal law for foreign nationals?

-Criminal law on migration is a special criminal law that only applies to third-country nationals.
-Criminal law on immigration affects all people who are subject to residence, freedom of movement, nationality and humanitarian law.
-This currently amounts to around 10 million people in Germany.
-Different criminal law rules apply to these people.
-According to the legislator, this is intended to bring about a “ stabilization of the administrative law systems ”.
+Migration criminal law is a special criminal law that applies only to third-country nationals.
+Criminal law relating to immigration applies, in principle, to all persons subject to residence, freedom of movement, citizenship, and humanitarian law.
+This currently amounts to approximately 10 million people in Germany.
+Accordingly, different criminal law rules apply to these individuals.
+According to the legislature, this is intended to bring about a " stabilization of the administrative law systems ."

-Please note that the following text on immigration law does not entitle you to represent yourself in criminal proceedings.
+Please note that the following text on criminal immigration law does not authorize you to represent yourself in criminal proceedings.
 If you are accused of a crime as a foreigner, you should contact a lawyer!

 2. What crimes can foreigners commit while in the country?